Snake-Sanders/config-dev/docs/03_iterm.md

 - open iTerm2 settings/profiles/text tab and in `Font` field
   select the new font.

+- under `settings/general/selection` select `Applications in terminal may access clipboard`.
+This is for copying text in Tmux.

 5. Power Level 10k

 Power Level 10k changes the console style.
 Go to: